 References

-FAQs from users: 'How long does postpartum depression last?', 'What is a dad to do when his wife has postpartum depression?' and 'What are the effects of postpartum depression on the baby?'.
+FAQs from users: 'How long does postpartum depression last?', 'What is a dad to do when his wife has postpartum depression?', 'What are the effects of postpartum depression on the baby?' and 'Are there risk factors for postpartum depression?'.